mrSerhi/book-list/README.md

 # Book-list

-Book-list is a project with form which uses for add liked book.
+Book-list is a project with form which uses for add has been liked book.
 Pure javascript.

 # Features

-- add books to the table
+- add books to the table using add book form
 - form used validation and display error/successed message
 - remove book
 - for saving actual added books, used a localStorage

 ### Tech

-Vidly uses a number of open source projects to work properly:
+Book-list uses a number of open source projects to work properly:

 - [Joi] - Lib for validation javascript objects
 - [uuid] - Generate Unique id